Collegiate-Edu-Nation/easy-ftc/docs/gettingstarted.md

     As autonomous does not allow gamepad control, we'll need to use the command() method to move a mechanism in this match phase.
 This method commands mechanisms to move as the user specifies, with servo mechanisms taking only one argument (direction) and motor mechanisms taking three (power, direction, and measurement)

-    Adding this to the if statement will make your robot drive forward at half-power for 3 seconds
+    Adding this to the if statement will make your robot drive forward for 3 seconds at half-power

-        drive.command(0.5, Drive.Direction.FORWARD, 3);
+        drive.command(Drive.Direction.FORWARD, 3, 0.5);

     Distance-based movement can be automatically used instead of time by adding .encoder() and .diameter(wheelDiameter) to Drive.Builder(). .gearing(motorGearing) may also need to be corrected for greater accuracy